Hearing and Speech Nova Scotia

 - Flexibility to travel on occasion to attend continuing education, events and/or meetings

-- Candidate will have to demonstrate current immunization and/or boosters at the end of the probationary period
+- Candidates will have to demonstrate current immunization and/or boosters at the end of the probationary period

-- Experience working with transdisciplinary clinical teams and working with supportive personnel (e.g., Communication Disorder Technicians)
+- Experience working with transdisciplinary clinical teams and working with supportive personnel (e.g. Communication Disorders Technicians)

-Note – All offers of employment will be conditional upon receipt of a pre-employment medical questionnaire, vulnerable Sector check, child abuse registry search form and employment references, all to be satisfactory to the employer.
+Note – All offers of employment will be conditional upon receipt of a vulnerable sector check, child abuse registry search form and employment references, all to be satisfactory to the employer.
 We thank all applicants for their interest, however, only those selected for an interview will be contacted.